jotaves/blackjack/README.md

-# blackjack
+# Blackjack

-Blackjack in B
+A Blackjack game created with B for the Formal Methods Class.